 Offer a reward

-Reward great oral hygiene by tracking oral health activities for children each day.
+Reward great oral hygiene by tracking oral health activities for young children each day.
 Rewards like choosing a special toothbrush, toothpaste flavor, or floss should be enough to keep the motivation going strong!

 Find an amazing family-friendly dentist